 Authoritarians like Hitler and Mussolini used hystericalism at just the right moment as a tool to drive their extreme policies and views.
 “Fantasizing hysterical romanticism, with a brutal core of will,” is how Hitler’s contemporary Professor Karl von Muller characterized the Fuhrer’s speeches, laden with statistics and “learning” in economics, sociology, and anthropology.
 They were received with “feverish applause,” “steadily mounting joy,” and even an undertone of sexual ecstasy: “as a speaker he [Hitler] fascinated them [women],” his friend Alfred Rosenberg observed.
 “Time and again, women would produce the first bravos…that would break the ice.”
 Not primarily hatred, nor vengeance explained the ecstatic and seductive power of Hitler’s often hours long orations.
 But rather “the essence of his speeches was empathy,” according to Historian Charles Flood; “for his audience his speeches were an electric hour in which he and they shared the hardships and humiliations.”
 (Flood.
 Hitler: The Fate of Power. pg.
 350)

 In contrast to psychotics, who create a reality that has little to no corollary to the real world, hysterics are usually triggered by something in the environment, some actual and persistent threat, so that telling them they are “imaging things” will get you nowhere.
-The infamous Salem Witch Trials were sparked by a group of hysterical young girls’ inflammatory claims, which the ultra-Puritan Cotton Mather used as pretext to burn the accused at the stake.
+The infamous Salem Witch Trials were sparked by a group of hysterical young girls’ inflammatory claims, which the ultra-Puritan Cotton Mather used as pretext to hang the accused.
 But there, as elsewhere, mass hysteria answered a source of dissonance and perceived injustice in the community.
 Jim Jones—a master of hystericalism—railed endlessly against American society for being bigoted, unjust, materialistic, belligerent, and militaristic, views that were shared by many Americans.
 His logical, if extreme answer was to lead nearly 1000 followers (half of whom were Black women) to Guyana to set up a Socialist Utopia before, of course, they terminated the project and themselves via mass suicide.
 This dogged kernel of truth in hysterics’ perceptions is what makes them more credible and far more dangerous than psychotics who weave reality out of thin air.

 Again, hystericalism starts at the fringes and becomes more acceptable to the ordinary citizen when an intractable and unexplainable social problem or enemy swallows up their vision, sometimes suddenly or sometimes growing over time.
 Hysterics always have the answer and the answer is always and only theirs.
 Clearly, America is susceptible to episodic hystericalism, McCarthyism being the best political example, but hardly the only.
 “Either you are with us, or you are with the terrorists,” George H. W. Bush decreed shortly after the terrorist attacks on 9/11, exemplifying the hallmark of hystericalism—a violent intolerance for dialectic or debate.